paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 Barack Obama.

 #### Extension of Term of Commission on Asian Americans and Pacific Islanders
 Term of Commission on Asian Americans and Pacific Islanders extended until Sept.
-30, 2017, by Ex.
+30, 2019, by Ex.
 Ord.
+No. 13811, Sept.
+29, 2017, 82 F.R.
+46363, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+Previous extensions of term of Commission on Asian Americans and Pacific Islanders were contained in the following prior Executive Orders:

+Ex.
+Ord.
 No. 13708, Sept.
 30, 2015, 80 F.R.
-60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Previous extensions of term of Commission on Asian Americans and Pacific Islanders were contained in the following prior Executive Orders:
+60271, extended term until Sept.
+30, 2017.

 Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
 61817, extended term until Sept.
 30, 2015.